Steven M. Bellovin is a

 National Academy of Engineering

-and is serving on the
+and has served on the

 Department